-I am an artist and educator who engages archiving, collaboration and participatory practices to challenge entrenched systems of political representation.
+I am an documentary artist and educator who engages archiving, collaboration and participatory practices to challenge entrenched systems of political representation.
 My work emphasizes digital and material culture as tools and traces of personal and institutional interaction and often combines photography, video, text, sound, performance, intervention and non-traditional documentary materials.

-My interest in art as social and educational action is brought to life through interdisciplinary co-creation and artist-led organizing.
-From 2012 to 2018, I founded, directed, and was the lead faculty of BUREAU of CHANGE in New Orleans.
-BUREAU was an alternative higher education project that activated collaborative digital media as a form of social practice.
-My prior academic appointments include full time faculty and Digital Art area head at Louisiana State University, Baton Rouge and visiting artist residencies at Columbia University, New York and University of California, Santa Cruz.
-I have presented artist lectures and workshops at Harvard Innovation Lab, NYU Cantor Film Center, University of Sussex, University of Texas, Society of Photographic Education Annual Conference, Hand-in-Glove (now Common Field Convening), FemTechNet, and Aicon Gallery, among others.
+I have held faculty appointments as Lecturer in photography and filmmaking at Kansas City Art Institute, full time faculty and Digital Art area head at Louisiana State University, Baton Rouge and visiting academic residencies at Columbia University, New York and University of California, Santa Cruz.
+I have presented lectures and workshops at Harvard Innovation Lab, NYU Cantor Film Center, University of Sussex, University of Texas, Society of Photographic Education Annual Conference, Hand-in-Glove (now Common Field Convening), FemTechNet, and Aicon Gallery, among others.

 I exhibit at art venues, as well as non-gallery contexts in the form of public installation, web creations, and community-based actions.
 I have presented solo exhibitions at venues such as Contemporary Arts Center New Orleans; Sesnon Gallery at the University of California-Santa Cruz; EdLab at Columbia University, New York; Ashé Power House, New Orleans; FotoFest, Houston; and have shown in group exhibitions at Material Art Fair, Mexico City; Prospect New Orleans; Ogden Museum of Southern Art, New Orleans; Arthouse (now The Contemporary), Austin; Exit Art, New York; Galerie Mycroft, Paris; Galeria Cozhina at Universidade do Porto, Portugal; and Open Society Institute Moving Walls, New York.